 (b) if no day is so specified, 2 months after the day of its publication.

-(2) This section is subject to any order made by the Supreme Court under section 28(2).
+(2) This section is subject to any order made by the Supreme Court under section 28 and any order made by the Supreme Court of another jurisdiction under the corresponding law of that jurisdiction.

+(3) In this section, a reference to a scheme includes, in the case of an interstate scheme, a reference to an instrument amending that scheme.

 [Section 27 inserted by No. 25 of 2004 s.
-10.]
+10; amended by No. 3 of 2010 s.
+18.]

 28. Challenges to schemes

+(1A) In this section —

+scheme, in the case of an interstate scheme, includes an instrument amending that scheme.

-(1) A person who is or is reasonably likely to be affected by a scheme published as referred to in section 26 may apply to the Supreme Court for an order that the scheme is void for want of compliance with this Act.
+(1) A person who is or is reasonably likely to be affected by a scheme published as referred to in section 26 (including a person who is or is reasonably likely to be affected by a scheme that operates as a scheme of another jurisdiction) may apply to the Supreme Court for an order that the scheme is void for want of compliance with this Act.

 (2) The Court may, on the making of the application or at any time before the scheme commences, order that the commencement of the scheme is stayed until further order of the Court.